griffinbran/Real-Estate-Statistical-Modeling/README.md

 ## Submission

-Materials must be submitted by the beginning of class on **Monday, July 1**.
+Materials must be submitted by the beginning of class on **Friday, June 28**.

 The last day for the Kaggle competition will be **Friday, June 28**.